 Reporting to Metrc via a controlled API push from your point of sale or “end-of-day reporting" (EOD) means sending your sales data to Metrc when you want, whether that's multiple times throughout the day or all at once at the very end of the day.

 Benefit: Controlled pushes give you the ease and convenience of an automatic API integration with the added safeguard of being able to double-check data before reporting to regulators.

 Cost: This method adds another step at the end of the day and has compliance repercussions if forgotten.

 Flowhub gives you the ability to push sales to Metrc only when you're ready.
 If record-keeping errors occur throughout the day, you will have the chance to identify and reconcile them before sending your closing report.

 Sometimes Metrc’s API connection is disrupted, slow, or goes down altogether.
 Getting data from Metrc can take time depending on how many packages need to be imported and the response times from Metrc.

 Even in this situation, it is still the responsibility of the retailer to report to the state each day.
-When this happens, Flowhub offers a manual export of all related data that can then be uploaded to Metrc via a CSV file.

 Best practices for Metrc compliance